Dictionary » Positive Words » Responsive – Meaning, Definition, Synonyms and Antonyms

 • The word “Responsive” comes from the Latin root respondere, meaning “to answer” or “to reply.”

-• It entered Middle English as “responsif,” and evolved into the modern “responsive,” carrying the sense of giving feedback or reacting to something.
+• It entered Middle English as “responsif” and later developed into the modern “responsive,” keeping the idea of giving feedback or reacting to something.

-It still retains that core idea: giving back, reacting, or engaging with something in return.
+It still retains that core idea: giving back, reacting, or engaging in response to an action or need.

 Example Sentences: